A common voice is needed to make the most of the evidence, says Global Food Security programme Champion Tim Benton.

 International Panel on Food and Nutrition Security

-The idea of an IPCC-like idea for food was first floated in our final report (PDF) (see this GFS blog post for its origins).
+The idea of an IPCC-like idea for food was first floated in our final report (PDF).
 The originator of the idea, Joachim von Braun a Professor for Economic and Technological Change at the University of Bonn, published the arguments as a working paper (PDF) with Matthias Kalkuhl, and more detailed a peer-reviewed paper is in press.

 The idea is not to replicate exactly the IPCC – the institutional overhead costs are huge – but to create a mechanism to give a more coherent and powerful voice to the community through it being officially and governmentally supported.